kaiinui/schematools-api_builder/README.md

 The goal is to provide DRY & extendable DSL to build API endpoint from JSON schema.
 (Not an automatically generation, just a DSL.)

+The current draft of protocol is available at https://github.com/kaiinui/schematools-api_builder/blob/master/protocol.rb

 Other tools
 ---